CrossRef/event-data-query/README.md

 <img src="doc/logo.png" align="right" style="float: right">

 Query API service for Event Data.
 Ingests from another source (e.g. another Query API, Event Bus or archive) and allows a number of queries to be run.
-Backed by MongoDB.
+Backed by ElasticSearch.

 This codebase is used internally in Crossref Event Data, but you can easily run it to replicate Event Data or a subset of it, to your own database.

 Provided as a Docker image for deployment.
 Docker Compose is used for testing.
-If you're on a Mac, you may want to run this outside Docker because MongoDB's mmaped files aren't compatible with the Docker host volume mapping (see [here](https://hub.docker.com/_/mongo/)).

 ## Usage as a replica